Dee Bost: Žalgiris Kaunas (2017)

 On July 1, 2017, Bost signed with Lithuanian club Žalgiris Kaunas.
 On December 11, 2017, he parted ways with Žalgiris after averaging 6 points per game in LKL and 2 points per game in EuroLeague.

 SIG Strasbourg (2017–2018)

 On December 12, 2017, Bost signed with French club SIG Strasbourg.

 BC Khimki (2018–2019)

 On July 12, 2018, Bost signed with BC Khimki a one-year contract.
 On February 27, 2019, Bost was officially released by the Russian team after having averages of 7,9 points and 2 assists in the EuroLeague, and 8 points and 3,6 assists in the VTB United League.

 Return to Monaco (2019–2021)

 On July 12, 2018, it was announced that Bost had returned to AS Monaco Basket.

 Galatasaray Nef (2021–2023)

 On August 11, 2021, Bost signed with Galatasaray Nef of the Basketball Super League.

 On 19 January 2023, his contract with Galatasaray Nef was mutually terminated.
 In the statement made by the club, a thank you message was published.

-ASVEL (2023–present)
+ASVEL (2023)

 On January 16, 2023, he signed with ASVEL of the French LNB Pro A.

+Metropolitans 92 (2023)

+On September 26, 2023, Bost signed a 2-months contract with Metropolitans 92 of the LNB Pro A for replacing injured Jordan Theodore.

+Return to Galatasaray (2023–2024)

+On October 28, 2023, he signed with Galatasaray Ekmas for a second stint.

+Indios de Mayagüez (2024–present)

+On June 2, 2024, he signed with Indios de Mayagüez of the Baloncesto Superior Nacional (BSN).